sededu/sededu/README.md

 <!-- # SedEdu -->
 SedEdu is a suite of educational activities related to geomorphology and sedimentology.
-The suite is targeted at grade school educators who want to bring engaging, interactive, and scientifically relevant activities into their classroom.
+The suite is targeted at educators who want to bring engaging, interactive, and scientifically relevant activities into their classroom.
 SedEdu is built __entirely in Python and is free and open source__ software.
 Modules included in SedEdu are built by researchers at the cutting edge of their fields and are designed to showcase their research in a digestible manner.